andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 npm start
 ```

-After a few seconds, you should see in the browser the list of flights as shown in the picture above.
+After a few seconds, we should see in the browser the list of flights as shown in the picture above.
 If the browser doesn't open automatically, please open it and go to `http://localhost:3000`.

 ## Getting the Server Events